+Form CMS-368 is a report of contact for the State to name the individuals involved in the Medicaid Drug Rebate Program (MDRP), and is required only in those instances where a change to the originally submitted data is necessary.
+When needed, the use of Form CMS-368 by the State is considered mandatory under the authority of Section 1927 of the Social Security Act.
+Under the Privacy Act of 1974 any personally identifying information obtained will be kept private to the extent of the law.

 According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB control number.
 The valid OMB control number for this information collection is 0938-0582.
 The time required to complete this information collection is estimated to average 30 minutes per response, including the time to review instructions, search existing data sources, gather the data needed, and complete and review the information collection.
 If you have comments concerning the accuracy of the time estimate or suggestions for improving this form, please write to: CMS, 7500 Security Boulevard, Attn: PRA Reports Clearance Officer, Mail Stop C4-26-05, Baltimore, Maryland 21244-1850.